 Beware of forcing a pop-up on mobile devices, and full-screen pop-ups on desktop; Google penalises websites that use pop-ups (or interstitials) because they are annoying.

-Editor’s note: GoDaddy Website Builder includes an email marketing tool that allows you to add a newsletter signup form to your home page with just a few clicks.
+Editor’s note: You can easily build a website with GoDaddy and utilize the email marketing tool to add a newsletter signup form to your home page with just a few clicks.

 Professionally designed templates

 Many email tools provide example templates to save you time.
 Some email marketing systems have drag-and-drop builders so you can customise the email’s appearance to suit your brand.
-The email marketing tool included with GoDaddy Website Builder automatically generates an email template that matches the look of your GoDaddy website.
+The email marketing tool included with GoDaddy’s eCommerce website builder automatically generates an email template that matches the look of your GoDaddy website.